WWE News: WWE Releases NXT Superstar Who Competed In Mae Young Classic

 In January, she reported to the WWE Performance Center in Orlando, but she hasn’t done much since that time.

-After signing Zeda, the official website of WWE built up her MMA and amateur wrestling backgrounds to along with her modeling and acting careers.
+After signing Zeda, the official website of WWE built up her MMA and amateur wrestling backgrounds to go along with her modeling and acting careers.
 She also received training from The Brian Kendrick before heading to the Performance Center and learned a good bit of the WWE style early on.

 Zeda competed in the first-ever Mae Young Classic last summer and she faced off against Shayna Baszler in the first round.
 While Baszler ended up in the finals of the tournament, Zeda lasted less than three minutes in her opening round match before submitting for the loss.

-During her time in NXT, Zeda has had a number of matches but usually only at house shows.
+During her time in NXT, Zeda had a number of matches, but usually only at house shows.
 Her debut for NXT came in a battle royal to determine the number one contender for the NXT Women’s Championship, which she obviously didn’t win.

 She has made limited appearances on TV, and despite WWE not announcing her release publicly, she did comment on Twitter and Instagram.